Thursday, 28 July 2022

 Probably he was sitting on a verandah facing a garden with a tachibana tree nearby and he could see a cicada nearby or hear it and imagines the scent also drifting on the breeze onto the cicada but wait!

 Hagoromo is it robes or wings ?
 Hagoromo is literally feathered garment but the word is also used to describe wings and plumage.
-Cicadas have wings but no feathers and I wonder if their glossy translucent wings is making the poet look of summer gauzes light silken under robes aristocrats might strip down to at home in the summer heat ?
+Cicadas have wings but no feathers and I wonder if seeing their glossy translucent wings made the poet think of summer gauzes those light silken under robes aristocrats might strip down to at home in the summer heat ?

 Thoughts on Citrus and Orange Blossom